 It’s estimated that over 32 million people in the United States suffer from food allergies.
 According to The Food Allergy Research & Education website, food allergy is a medical condition in which exposure to a food triggers a harmful immune response.
 The immune response, called an allergic reaction, occurs because the immune system attacks proteins in the food that are normally harmless.
-The symptoms of an allergic reaction to food can range from mild (itchy mouth, a few hives) to severe (throat tightening, difficulty breathing).
+The symptoms of an allergic reaction to food can range from mild (itchy mouth and a few hives) to severe (throat tightening, swelling and difficulty breathing).

-Many people today also suffer from food intolerances or sensitivities that are difficult to detect through traditional allergy testing.
+Millions of people today also suffer from food intolerances or sensitivities that are difficult to detect through traditional allergy testing.
 Food sensitivities are measured through IgG (Immunoglobulin G) testing.
 According to the Great Plains Laboratory, IgG antibodies are present in all body fluids and serve as a first line of defense against infection, but do not release histamine or produce the familiar immediate hypersensitivity reactions of itching, hives, flushing, or sneezing associated with classic IgE allergic reactions.
 In contrast, IgG antibodies have more subtle immune effects, ranging from gastrointestinal bloating and nausea to headaches, mood changes, and fatigue.
 Unknowingly, people may continue to eat “offending” foods, not connecting delayed reactions to the foods eaten perhaps hours or days before.

-An elimination diet is an effective way to determine if your body is intolerant to certain foods in your diet and can be very beneficial for your digestive, cognitive, and immune system function as well as for your overall health and wellbeing.
+An elimination diet is an effective way to determine if your body is intolerant to certain foods in your diet and can be very beneficial for your digestive, cognitive, and immune system function, as well as for your overall health and wellbeing.
 In my practice, I work with each client to uncover what foods or food groups are causing inflammation in the body through a customized elimination diet plan as well as functional allergy and sensitivity testing.